mdditt2000/openshift-4-9/next-gen-routes/README.md

 * --manage-routes=true - Configure CIS to watch for Routes
 * --bigip-partition=OpenShift - CIS uses BIG-IP tenant OpenShift to manage Routes
 * --openshift-sdn-name=/Common/openshift_vxlan - CNI policy on BIG-IP to connect to the PODs in OpenShift
-* --override-as3-declaration=default/cafe-override - AS3 Override allows you to add Objects not exposed by an annotations such as custom policies, iRules, profiles etc

 ```
 args: [